biolink/biolink-model/docs/index.md

      * [stage qualifier](stage_qualifier.md) - stage during which gene or protein expression of takes place.
      * [statement qualifier](statement_qualifier.md)
          * [anatomical context qualifier](anatomical_context_qualifier.md) - A statement qualifier representing an anatomical location where an relationship expressed in an association took place (can be a tissue, cell type, or subcellular location).
-         * [effect mechanism qualifier](effect_mechanism_qualifier.md) - A statement qualifier representing a type of molecular control mechanism through which an effect of a chemical on a gene or gene product is mediated (e.g. 'agonism', 'inhibition', 'allosteric modulation', 'channel blocker')
+         * [causal mechanism qualifier](causal_mechanism_qualifier.md) - A statement qualifier representing a type of molecular control mechanism through which an effect of a chemical on a gene or gene product is mediated (e.g. 'agonism', 'inhibition', 'allosteric modulation', 'channel blocker')
          * [interaction mechanism qualifier](interaction_mechanism_qualifier.md)
          * [species context qualifier](species_context_qualifier.md) - A statement qualifier representing a taxonomic category of species in which a relationship expressed in an association took place.
      * [stoichiometry](stoichiometry.md) - the relationship between the relative quantities of substances taking part in a reaction or forming a compound, typically a ratio of whole integers.